Jaeuk-YOO/capstoneKorean/README.md

-# README
+# README for Capstone design in dept.Korean.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## My Friend Seoul

+It is a service which is web, used Kakao map API by smartphone.

-* Ruby version
+* Ruby version : 2.5.0
+* rails version : 5.1.4 installed.
+(But when i installed with gem in my rails project, it became 5.1.5.)

 * System dependencies

 * Configuration

-* Database creation
+* Database creation : MySQL : 5.7.21-0ubuntu0.16.04.1

 * Database initialization